Reviewed by Lauren Guilbeault

 The damaging actions and thoughts of passive aggression can jeopardize people’s ability to build healthy relationships at their workplace.
 They can also restrict the person’s ability to form loving and caring relationships in their personal lives.
 The show of negative emotion and actions exerts higher control and authority over situations in their life.
 Yet, human emotions are so convoluted that it may be hard to trace the origin of passive-aggressive behavior.

 This person may be experiencing internal fears and anxiety.
-Possibly, they use this behavior as a coping mechanism.
+They may possibly be using this behavior as a coping mechanism.
 If they could learn better techniques to manage anxiety, they would probably depend less on defensive and negative actions and thought patterns.

 Causes Of Passive Aggression

 Some experts suggest that passive-aggressive behavior may come from growing up in an environment where openly expressing oneself was not allowed or encouraged.
 When people feel that they cannot talk about their actual feelings more openly, they may try to develop methods to let out their frustration or anger passively.
-It is modeling – not every passive-aggressive communication is intentional.
 People who lived with passive-aggressive parents may think it is a normal and effective way to communicate.

 Researchers believe people who show traits of passive aggression start during childhood.
 Parenting methods, family dynamics, and other childhood situations may also contribute to the issue.
 Child abuse, harsh punishment, and neglect can drive someone to form passive-aggressive behaviors.